thomaskrause/egui-screenshot-testing/README.md

 Helper functions to test [egui](https://github.com/emilk/egui/) applications using screenshots and comparing them to a saved version.
-See the `examples/` folder in the git repo for a usage example.
+See the `examples/` folder in the git repo for a usage example and the [documentation on docs.rs](https://docs.rs/egui-screenshot-testing) for more information about this crate.

 ## 3rd party dependencies